-The environmental management requirements of the CEMP and sub plans will be implemented to address relevant localised requirements of each compound, including by the preparation and implementation of the WEMPs.
-The WEMPs will cover each of the Compound and the relevant construction activities that are supported by the Compound.
+The environmental management requirements of the CEMP and sub plans will be implemented to address relevant localised requirements of each construction compound, including through the preparation and implementation of Worksite Environmental Management Plans (WEMP).
+The WEMP will cover each construction compound and the relevant construction activities that are supported by the compounds.
 Implementation of the WEMPs is supplemented by Spark environmental management procedures.
-These procedures include environmental inspection checklists that will be applied to monitor the installation and maintenance of environmental controls for the Compound in accordance with environmental controls and mitigation measures of the CEMP and environmental management sub plans and monitor compliance of the applicable EPRs (as listed in Section 3.8).
+These procedures include environmental inspection checklists that will be applied to monitor the installation and maintenance of environmental controls for each construction compound, in accordance with environmental controls and mitigation measures of the CEMP, and environmental management sub plans.
+This will also be conducted to monitor compliance of the applicable EPRs (as listed in Table 10 and in Table 11).